 Why do I get panic attacks for no reason?

-During difficult times, you will be more likely to have a panic attack.
+During difficult times, you will likely have a panic attack.
 Don’t be surprised right now if you or someone you know is feeling more anxious.
 It can seem like panic comes out of the blue, but there are often reasons why it happens.

 What is a panic attack?

-A panic attack is a case of extreme anxiety, and it is the same as an anxiety attack.
+A panic attack is a case of extreme anxiety, the same as an anxiety attack.
 The first time you have a panic attack, it can feel terrifying.
 It can seem like a heart attack, a stroke, going mad or losing control.
-It could be a fear of anything, but it’s the expectation that something terrible is about to happen.
+It could be a fear of anything, but it’s the expectation that something terrible will happen.

 Why do you get panic attacks?

-The more stressed you are, then the more likely you are to have a panic attack.
-If you don’t take time out to slow down, to rest or relax then you’ll have too much adrenalin and cortisol floating around in your body.
-These stress hormones help you to cope, but too much of it can create uncomfortable physical sensations.
+The more stressed you are, the more likely you will have a panic attack.
+If you don’t take time to slow down, rest or relax, you’ll have too much adrenalin and cortisol floating around in your body.
+These stress hormones help you to cope, but too many of them can create uncomfortable physical sensations.
 See if you recognise any of these:

 - Tight chest